yig/GMU-CS425/README.md

 * 2022-08-28: Clarified the relationship of the Engine pseudocode to the checkpoints.
 Clarified checkpoint.
 * 2022-08-28: Described input manager and its checkpoint.
 * 2022-08-29: More details about making the engine a global variable.
 Fixed a typo.
+* 2022-08-29: Re-ordered the engine as a global variable discussion.
+More about engine configuration parameters.
+Described an alternative to the RunGameLoop pseudocode which itself calls Startup and Shutdown.
+Added the glfw call for the graphics manager's shutdown.
+Discussed the input manager accessing the graphics manager's window.
+Discussed exiting the game loop.